sankarprasanth7/pivotal-certification-practice/dependency-injection/README.md

 ## Dependency Injection

-Four types of Dependency Injection
+Dependency Injection with **@Autowired** annotation

-- Constructor based dependency injection
+- Constructor based dependency injection (Refer to **city.java**)
-- Setter based dependency injection
+- Setter based dependency injection (Refer to **city2.java**)
-- Field dependency Injection
+- Field dependency Injection (Refer to **city3.java**)
-- Config dependency Injection

-Constructor based dependency Injection explained on **city.java** under components.
-Setter based dependency Injection explained on **city2.java** under components.
-Field based dependency Injection explained on **city3.java** under components.
+Dependency injection using **Java configuration**

+- With Java config approach, you don’t put annotations into your business classes anymore.
+Instead, you write a separate Java configuration class to configure the dependency injection by instantiating the objects directly.